 The Portuguese regulation ensures that any electrical vehicle user is allowed to use any charging station in places of public access (at the national level).
-The organisation of the electric mobility sector was approved by Decree-Law no. 39/2010, of 16 April, as amended by Decree-Law no. 90/2014, of 11 June, and by Law no. 82-D/2014, of 31 December.
+The organisation of the electric mobility sector was approved by Decree-Law no. 39/2010, of 16 April, as amended by Decree-Law no. 90/2014, of 11 June, by Law no. 82-D/2014, of 31 December, and by Law no. 19/2024, of 5 February.

 Under the current legal model there is a regulated entity, the Management Entity for the Electric Mobility Network ("Mobi.E"), which is responsible for the management of the public network to which charging points are connected.
 ERSE's Regulation no. 854/2019, of 4 November (Electric Mobility Regulation), as amended by Regulation no. 103/2021, of 1 February defines how the public charging stations network should be managed and delineates the roles of the key players involved in the operation of the mobility network, including the remuneration of the regulated activities within the sector.
 The tariffs applicable to Mobi.E are annually defined by ERSE.
-The 2024 tariffs were approved by ERSE's Directive no. 5/2024, of 16 January.
+The 2025 tariffs were approved by ERSE's Directive no. 2/2025, of 10 January.

 Charging stations located in private access spaces are not required to connect to the electric mobility network under a contract with Mobi.E (although such connection shall be provided if requested) and may be supplied under the supply agreement entered into with the supplier of the National Electricity System (instead of executing a supply agreement with a supplier of electricity for electric mobility).
+Electric Mobility legal framework is currently under revision.
+The revised diploma was under public consultation until 29 March 2025.